Green Lantern: The Animated Series: Comic books

 A series of 15 numbered issues was published between 2011 and 2013.
 Its 32-paged debut comic, Green Lantern: The Animated Series #0 was released on November 30, 2011, written by Art Baltazar with art by Dario Brizuela.
-The first issue received mixed to positive reviews, with one reviewer giving a B+ stating it is "good kids material" and "a fun way to introduce new readers, especially younger readers, to the Green Lantern universe without having to worry about the violence level."
+The first issue received mixed to positive reviews, with one reviewer giving a B+ stating it is "good kids material" and "a fun way to introduce new readers, especially younger readers, to the Green Lantern universe without having to worry about the violence level".
 The issue gathered a high sales debut, with an approximate 13,500 copies sold.
-A story from one of the issues was included in the DC Nation 2012 Free Comic Day comic.
+A story from one of the issues was included in the DC Nation 2012 Free Comic Book Day comic.